Overview

 John Knox House visit

-Visit John Knox's House.
-The house dates from the early sixteenth century and is where Knox spent the last few months of his life.
-Today, the Church of Scotland operates the house and our visit will include artifacts associated with Knox and the Reformation.
+Visit John Knox’s House, dating to the early 16th century and known as the place where John Knox spent the final months of his life.
+Now operated by the Church of Scotland, the house features artifacts connected to Knox and the Scottish Reformation.

 Day 4